 Different age groups in travel soccer play with different game formats—and have different roster sizes.
-Coaches usually carry fewer players than the maximum allowed—optimizing players’ playing time in games.
-The following are the roster sizes for the different age groups in SCSL's travel soccer program.
+Coaches usually carry fewer players than the maximum allowed in order to optimize players’ playing time in games.
+The following are the roster sizes for the different age groups in SCSL's travel soccer program:

 What should my player wear to tryouts?

-Players should wear a T-shirt, shorts, socks, shin-guards, soccer cleats and bring a ball and water.
-Note- players are asked not to wear their travel training gear or game jersey or any affiliated program jersey.
+Players should wear a T-shirt, shorts, socks, shin-guards, and soccer cleats, and bring a ball and water.
+Note: players should not wear their travel training gear or game jersey or any affiliated program jersey.
 The tryout process is independent and non-biased, so this policy will help enforce that.

 What should I / my child bring?

 Parents will have to fill out a contact form if they did not register online.
 Parents will have to sign a waiver form.
-Copies will be available at the tryout desk, and we'll try to make them available on this page as well.
+Copies will be available at the registration desk.

 Should my child come to all tryout dates?

-Players should try to be attending them both -- the more time in front of the staff, the better.
-If your child cannot make one of the tryouts, it's not the end of the world, but please send an email to the Travel Commissioner if you can't attend one day.
+Players should try to attend all tryouts -- the more time in front of the evaluators, the better.
+If your child cannot make one of the tryouts, it's not the end of the world.
 The coaches understand that conflicts and illnesses occur.